Of the Institute

 Prof. Tom Pock assumed his professorship on the 1st of June 2014 to advance the field of Mobile Vision.

 The Institute is now the only one at Graz University of Technology with two START Prize Winners.
 The START-prize is the highest paid award for young researchers with a prize money currently in excess of € 1 million.
-Dieter Schmalstieg won it in 2002, back then still at Vienna University of Technology, but much of the research under this funding was performed in Graz.
-The second winner is Thomas Pock for his work on Variational Methods in Computer Vision.
+Dieter Schmalstieg won it in 2002.
+In 2012, the second winner was Thomas Pock for his work on Variational Methods in Computer Vision.

-Austria maintains an age old tradition that rewards scholastic excellence.
-Until 1918 it was the Emperor who personally presented the award of the doctorate to someone who had perfect grades all throughout his or her scholastic-academic career since age 14, he presented the honoree with a ring.
-Now it is the President of the Republic attending the promotion ceremony and providing the graduate with a special ring.
-It is a testimony to the appeal of the Institute’s staff and topics to the most talented young people that along the way, three graduates have achieved this highest doctoral accomplishment:
+Until 1918 it was the Austro-Hungarian Emperor who personally presented the doctorate to someone who had perfect grades all throughout his or her scholastic-academic career since age 14.
+He presented the honoree with a ring.
+This tradition has transitioned to the President of the Republic, personally attending the promotion ceremony and providing a special ring.
+The most talented young people get attracted to the Institute and its topics.
+As a result, three graduates have achieved this highest doctoral accomplishment:

 The 2004-doctoral promotion of Reinhard Danzl under the auspices of the President of the Republic of Austria, Dr. Heinz Fischer, at the Aula of Graz University of Technology

-The 2014-doctoral promotion of Markus Steinberger under the auspices of the President of the Republic of Austria, Dr. Heinz Fischer, at the Aula of Graz University of Technology.
-Having difficulties to put on the presidential ring.
+The 2014-doctoral promotion of Markus Steinberger under the auspices of the President of the Republic of Austria, Dr. Heinz Fischer.

 |Stefan Hauswiesner||Augmented reality (Diss)|